AdrianMoldovanBM/NVIDIA_stock_market_evolution/README.md

-# Nvidia_stock_market_evolution
-Google Sheets analysis on the performance of NVIDIA shares in 2023
+# Evolution of NVIDIA stock market shares in 2023